lalalic/we-edit/packages/we-edit-representation-pagination/README.md

 ## API
 * template positioning is not implemented, so it always go to first page that included the template content
 	* which is cheapest and acceptable
+* tempate positioning need implementation of getComposer for template layout
+	* Template doesn't keep composers of template instance
+		* Template can implement itself special Locatorize to hold its own composers, and
+			* hold template instances, then template composer can give instance